PrimaMateria/startpages-template/README.md

 Install [Rust and Cargo](https://www.rust-lang.org/tools/install).

-Then you can run the generator in watch mode, so everytime you update a file the generator will regenerate the `_site/`.
+Then you can run the generator in watch mode, so every time you update a file the generator will regenerate the `_site/`.

 ```